Hey! I’m Sharee Collier.

 I’d love to say, we usually travel in luxury, it’s just not the case.
 The reality is, we’re just an ordinary family, and that means a middle class (or sometimes less) budget.
 We’re not from wealthy families.
 We don’t have huge trust funds.
 We travel slowly because it’s cheaper.
 We travel by land because it’s cheaper.
 And we workamp® along the way, to make life… cheaper.

 We RV for the most part.
-But we also camp, live in on-site housing when provided and sometimes we stay in hotels, cabins, and rentals when we want the comforts of home, free breakfast and bubble bath while on the road.
+But we also camp, live in on-site housing when provided and sometimes we stay in hotels, cabins, and Airbnb rentals when we want the comforts of a traditional home, room to cook a big breakfast and a tub to take a bubble bath while on the road.

 This is how we roll…